A technical review by Steve Uzochukwu

 In flight the audio from the vario and readouts that can be almost any size (and in any position) mean that little attention can be paid to the instrument whilst getting the maximum information from it.
 The competition side of it is still in development, with the larger, more detailed waypoint display not yet available.

 The drawbacks include the need for a PC for detailed configuration, a screen that’s only black and white, and fairly basic GoTo and competition programming to date.
-For some the lack of colour is a deal breaker and if high contrast colour is a priority, then look at the Naviter Hyper; if competition power is a necessity, Naviter Oudie 4.
+For some the lack of colour is a deal breaker and if high contrast colour is a priority, then look at the Naviter Oudie and Skytraxx 3.0 series of flight instruments.

 The big plus points for the SYS’Evo are the exceptionally readable screen, the top quality audio vario, the amount of customisation available, the intuitive nature of use, and the automation when it’s plugged into the PC for downloading your flights and uploading firmware changes.
 Roads, terrain and airspace are already in the unit, but airspace will need updating periodically.